Updated December 2019

 To make it easier to understand I will put 16mm cameras into broad categories; amateur cameras, student cameras, professional cameras.

-These were made from the 1920's to the 1960's, most were simple point and shoot cameras and were strictly standard 16mm, many were purely mechanical machines driven by their wind up clockwork motors and had parallax viewfinders, they normally took 100ft daylight spools, while they were small, relatively easy to load and operate they were extremely heavy.The ones made before 1950 were mostly made for double perforated film only and it's best to avoid these as double perf film is rare and difficult to get hold of.
-However many of these cameras such as the infamous Filmo and the popular Keystone cameras had 'c' mount lenses and therefore lens inter-changeability.
+These were made from the 1920's to the 1960's, most were simple point and shoot cameras and are standard 16mm, many are purely mechanical machines driven by their wind up clockwork motors and had parallax viewfinders, they normally typically take he commom 100ft daylight spools.
+Most still work well and they are easy to fix, they are small, relatively easy to load and operate they can be very extremely heavy.The ones made before 1950 were mostly made for double perforated film only and it's best to avoid these as double perf film is rare and difficult to get hold of.
+Many of these cameras such as the infamous Filmo and the popular Keystone cameras typically have 'c' mount lenses and therefore offer lens inter-changeability.
 'C' mount lenses are very common and can be quite cheap.
-These older amateur cameras can be quite cheap between £10.00 - £100.00 and can be used with modern filmstocks and the results can often be very good.
+These older amateur cameras can be quite cheap between £10.00 - £100.00 and can be easyily used with modern filmstocks and the results can often be very good.

-The legendary Bolex cameras fit into this section, it isn't strictly a student camera, it's used by amatuers and professionals too, even feature films have been made with Bolex cameras.
-Undoubtedly the Bolex is popular with educational establishments across the world.
+I am going to put the legendary Bolex cameras into this section, it isn't strictly a student camera as it's used by amatuers and professionals too, animations, documentaries and feature films have been made with Bolex cameras.
+Undoubtedly the Bolex has been popular with educational establishments across the world.
 I am not going to go into much detail there is a lot of literature and several online recources dedicated to Bolex 16mm cameras, but briefly I would say that Bolex cameras are packed with all sorts of features, they are usuall mechanically driven with spring motors, they are usually just standard 16mm cameras though they can be converted to Super 16, the later versions are electric driven and Super 16.
-My only issue is that they can be heavy especially when you add on accessories lie the 400ft magazine.
+My only issue is that they can be heavy and noisy especially when you add on accessories lie the 400ft magazine.
 Prices can vary from £100 for the basic models to £3000 for the more recent Super 16 models.

-I would group all the Arri SR1/2/3, 416, the …clair NPR, ACL and Aaton cameras together.
-All of these cameras are modular, the camera kit usually consists of the camera body, a separate magazine for the film [the …clair ACL has a 200ft magazine] on board batteries and seperate lenses.
-All of these cameras take 400ft film magazines, they are silent running, and they have professional lens mounts like the PL mount, Bayonet mount and Aaton mount.
+I would group all the Arri SR1/2/3, 416, the …clair NPR, ACL and Aaton cameras [except the A Minima] together.
+All of these cameras are modular, the camera kit usually consists of the camera body, a separate magazine for the film [the …clair ACL has a 200ft magazine as well as a 400 magazine] on board batteries, but a thing to remember is that lenses are seperate and not part of the kit.
+All of these cameras take 400ft film magazines, they are very quet running, and they have professional lens mounts like the PL mount, Bayonet mount and Aaton mount.
 The cameras are widely used in film and television, here in Britain the Arri's are more common and very popular and virtually everything shot on Super 16 is shot by these cameras.
-Until recently these cameras were very expensive but in the current market and Arri SR2/3 or an Aaton XTR can be bought for around £2000, this would include the camera body, set of three 400ft magazines, batteries but excluding lenses, PL mount lenses in Super 16 are pretty expensive. …clair cameras are cheaper and they can be had for as little as £500, this is probably because not all Eclairs are Super 16 and they are pretty old, …clair stopped producing cameras around 1985.
+Until 2006 these cameras were very expensive but prices driopped dramatically with the arrival of digital cinema cameras, though it seems that this isn't the case anymore, recent interest in Super 16 has seen prices for an Arri SR2/3, Arri 416 or an Aaton XTR go quite high.
+In fact it's become very difficult to find these cameras for sale.
+The thing to remember is that a camera package normally includes the camera body, a set of three 400ft magazines, batteries but not the lenses, PL mount lenses in Super 16 are pretty expensive, you just have to google PL lenses and this is why older …clair cameras are cheaper and they can be had for as little as £500, this is probably because not all Eclairs are Super 16 and they are pretty old, …clair stopped producing cameras around 1985.
 Some earlier Arri's and Aatons may not be Super 16 but can be converted though the conversion to Super 16 is pretty expensive.

 There are some cameras that don't easily fit into my three broad categories that I've mentioned above, they include the Canon Scoopic - which is probably the easiest 16mm camera to use, the Beaulieu R16, the Aaton Minima, Russian cameras and my favourite the A-Cam.There are other cameras that I've not mentioned such as the Mitchells, Auricon and CP-16.